A

 Australian Bulldog, close-up.

-Australian Bulldogs prefer a laid back lifestyle although they do require regular exercise to keep destructive habits at bay
+Australian Bulldogs prefer a laid-back lifestyle, although they do require regular exercise to keep destructive habits at bay.

 Puppies

-The litter of an Aussie Bulldog will fall between four to nine puppies with seven being the average.
+Australian Bulldog puppies are adorable.
+A little pug miniature that captures the heart.
+The litter of an Aussie Bulldog will fall between four and nine puppies, with seven being the average.
 Puppies will be impressionable and ready to learn.

 Bulldogs are fiercely independent and have a lot of energy.
 You want to get a handle on both sooner than later.
 Get the puppies early training and socialization.
 A little a day will be beneficial.